jupyter-server/jupyter_server/docs/source/developers/extensions.rst

     - has an entrypoint, ``jupyter <name>``.
     - can serve static content from the ``/static/<name>/`` endpoint.
     - can add new endpoints to the Jupyter Server.
+    - can start asynchronous tasks after the server has started.

 The basic structure of an ExtensionApp is shown below: